Daughter of woman severely burned from Weslaco restaurant explosion speaks out

 "She's been sedated since then, she has had very little communication," Fondon said.
 "She doesn't talk, she's not awake, but she's able to hear us."

-Acevedo is still hospitalized at Brooks Medical Center in San Antonio.
+Acevedo is still hospitalized at Brooke Army Medical Center in San Antonio.
 Channel 5 News learned that 50% of her body is covered in second and third degree burns.

 "The burns were on her face, on her arms, and on her legs from the knee down," Fondon said.